 Then, out of the clear blue, your phone starts to ring non-stop from telemarketers representing a variety of 3rd parties.
 The unwanted caller might say they are affiliated with a credit bureau or give some other red-flag reason for calling.
 Your suspicions are aroused and you want to make sure everything is OK.
-This is plays directly into their plan.
+This plays directly into their plan.
 Over and over again you get these pushy sales calls.

 You wonder, how did they know you were getting a mortgage and why are they calling you?
 Wonder no more, they bought list of names from one of the credit bureaus and your name was on it.
 And now they have a team of telemarketers in a sea of cubicles dialing for dollars$.

 WHY IS THIS POSSIBLE?

 You're about to enter into one of the biggest transactions of your life, it's hectic and anxiety is high, and the last thing you need is endless phone calls from fraudulent companies or telemarketer farms calling you with bogus bait and switch deals with slick and confusing terms.
-Or worse junk debt fraud and collection company scams.
+Or worse junk debt & collection company scams.
 Deal with a trusted local professional, not some telemarketer looking for their next victim.
 Always avoid purchasing anything over the phone from someone you don't know.
 Even better put a stop to the annoying calls.

 HOW DO YOU STOP TRIGGER LEADS?

 Here are three ways to stop trigger lead harassment: